llyx97/sparse-and-robust-PLM/README.md

 ## Overview
 The main topic of this paper is to investigate **whether there exist PLM subnetworks that are both sparse and robust against dataset bias?**

+We call such subnetworks SRNets and explore their existence under different pruning and fine-tuning paradigms, which are illustrated in Figure 1.